rjsalts/dynregistrar/README.md

 dynregistrar
 ============

-Registrar which accepts requests via dynamic dns updates and converts these into epp commands
+Registrar which accepts requests via dynamic dns updates or zone transfer and converts these into epp commands.